andKhokhlov/andKhokhlov/README.md

 ### Hi ,my name is Andrey

-🏙️I live in the city of Kasimov;
+🏙️I live in Kasimov city;
 ⛷️ I am fond of snowboarding and football and other sports;
 🕖In my free time, I take courses, read documentation and (think up yourself);